ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Proposed Approach

 \subsection{ArcFace}

 The most widely used classification loss function, softmax loss, is presented as follows:

 where $x_i\in\mathbb{R}^d$ denotes the deep feature of the $i$-th sample, belonging to the $y_i$-th class.
-The embedding feature dimension $d$ is set to $512$ in this paper following \cite{wen2016discriminative,zhang2016range,liu2017sphereface,tencent2017CosineFace}. $W_j\in\mathbb{R}^d$ denotes the $j$-th column of the weight $W \in \mathbb{R}^{d \times n}$ and $b_j\in\mathbb{R}^n $ is the bias term.
-The batch size and the class number are $N$ and $n$, respectively.
+The embedding feature dimension $d$ is set to $512$ in this paper following \cite{wen2016discriminative,zhang2016range,liu2017sphereface,tencent2017CosineFace}. $W_j\in\mathbb{R}^d$ denotes the $j$-th column of the weight $W \in \mathbb{R}^{d \times N}$, $b_j\in\mathbb{R}^N $ is the bias term, and the class number is $N$.
 Traditional softmax loss is widely used in deep face recognition \cite{parkhi2015deep,cao2017vggface2}.
-However, the softmax loss function does not explicitly optimise the feature embedding to enforce higher similarity for intra-class samples and diversity for inter-class samples, which results in a performance gap for deep face recognition under large intra-class appearance variations (\eg pose variations \cite{sengupta2016frontal,zheng2018cross} and age gaps \cite{Moschoglou2017AgeDB,zheng2017cross}) and large-scale test scenarios (\eg million \cite{kemelmacher2016megaface,whitelam2017iarpa,maze2018iarpa} or trillion pairs \cite{glintweb}).
+However, the softmax loss function does not explicitly optimize the feature embedding to enforce higher similarity for intra-class samples and diversity for inter-class samples, which results in a performance degeneration for deep face recognition under large intra-class appearance variations (\eg pose variations \cite{sengupta2016frontal,zheng2018cross} and age gaps \cite{Moschoglou2017AgeDB,zheng2017cross}) and large-scale test scenarios \cite{kemelmacher2016megaface,whitelam2017iarpa,maze2018iarpa}.